LouisaHil/Graph-Neural-Network-solver-for-Power-Flow/README.md

 The code presented in mainGNN.py and Norm.py are used for the computation of the Power Flow equations with a GNN.
 Following procedure to run the code:
-- 1. Run Norm py (Normalization of Dataset)
+- 1. Run Norm py (uncommnent the Normalization section)
   - Input: Files needed:
     - Dataset generated from case24try.m
   - Output :